aws-samples/aws-iot-elf/README.md

 - message: `IoT ELF Hello`
 - send message duration: `10 seconds`

-#### ELF CLI
-In normal Python fashion, the order of commands matters think of them organized as

 #### Create Thing(s)
 Using the `clean` command will invoke the [`create_things(cli)`](https://github.com/awslabs/aws-iot-elf/blob/master/elf.py#L286) function with the given command line arguments.